gwijthoff/texting/index.md

 - Anne Enderwitz, "Literature, subjectivity and ‘human nature’: Evolution in literary studies"
 - Adela Pinch, *Thinking about Other People in Nineteenth-Century British Writing* (2010)
 - Linda H. Peterson, *Becoming a Woman of Letters: Myths of Authorship and Facts of the Victorian Market* (2009)
+- Sara Danius, *The Senses of Modernism: Technology, Perception, and Aesthetics* (2002), on the ways that new technologies capable of reproducing sense data inspired high modernist novels.
+"The interiorization of technological modes of perceiving."

 ### Tech News